Restore Your Bite, Improve Function

 • A dental bridge may last over 10 years if it is well cared for.

-• Full upper or lower conventional dentures last five to eight years before needing replacement or adjustment.
+• Full upper or lower conventional dentures often last around five to eight years before needing replacement or adjustment.

-• Dental implant posts placed in the jawbone may last up to 20 years or longer with appropriate care and monitoring.
+Dental implant posts placed in the jawbone have been shown in some cases to last 20 years or longer with appropriate care and monitoring.
 The implant crown, bridge, or denture may last 5 to 15 years, depending on wear and maintenance.

 Most dental implant procedures are done under local anaesthesia, meaning the area is numbed while you remain awake.
-This helps minimise discomfort during the procedure without needing to be put to sleep.
-Sedation may be an option if multiple implants need to be placed for additional comfort, but it is not required.
+This helps manage discomfort during the procedure without needing to be put to sleep.
+Sedation may be an option if multiple implants need to be placed to help with anxiety or procedural needs, but it is not required.
 General anaesthesia, where you are fully asleep, is rarely needed.
 It is typically reserved for hospital-based procedures or cases involving complex medical needs, such as severe anxiety.

 Right Menu Icon